 Remember that if anything has affected your studying (including illness), then you must submit Personal Circumstances to inform the University.
 See our guide to Personal Circumstances here.

-Colleagues from the Advice Hub, Disability and Wellbeing, the Library, Study Skills, Strathclyde Sport, the Chaplaincy, and Accommodation will be there for a chat and some advice to keep you as well and healthy as possible over the exam period, or to point you in the right direction if you need a bit more support.
+Colleagues from the Advice Hub, Disability and Wellbeing, the Library, Learner Development Services, Strathclyde Sport, the Chaplaincy, and Accommodation will be there for a chat and some advice to keep you as well and healthy as possible over the exam period, or to point you in the right direction if you need a bit more support.

 We have also compiled some resources that we think might give you some pointers: